Seneca-ICTOER/Intro2C/docs/Resources-Appendices/operators.md

 id: operators
 title: Operators
 sidebar_position: 4
-description: Operator Precedence is the order in which operands are bound to operators.
+description: Operator Precedence is the order in which operands are bound to operators
 ---

 # Operator Precedence